X

 Description: Campers explore the science behind lights and sound in this STEAM-filled week.
 We examine how cameras work, how light bends, and colors blend, and explore the science behind music and instruments.

-Week 8: Deep Dive (Reimagined for Summer 2023)
+Week 8: Deep Dive

 Theme: